AndriyKostenko/Django_web-AI_project/README.md

+# Hello, this is my Django_web+AI_project.

+Features:

+- Game
+- Video-hosting
+- Recognizing of pictures (Tensorflow)
+- Obtaining the weather
+- Searching the location

+Stack:

+- Python3
+- Django3
+- Tensorflow2
+- Keras
+- MySQL
+- Docker
+- Docker-Compose
+- HTML/CSS/JS

+Also were hosted on AWS(EC2).

+# To start the project via Docker u have to:

+1) git clone https://github.com/AndriyKostenko/Django_web-AI_project.git (copy the project)

-python3 -m venv venv
+2) python3 -m venv venv (installing virtual env.)

-source venv/bin/activate

-pip3 install -r requirements.txt
+3) pip3 install -r requirements.txt (installing all the requirements for the following project)

+4) docker-compose up --build (Build the Docker Image with Docker containers)

+5) docker exec -it persikwebsite_web_1 /bin/bash (to enter into container)
-python manage.py makemigrations (initialize the db) python manage.py migrate
+    - python manage.py makemigrations (for database)
+    - python manage.py migrate (for database)

-install mysql client

-create user: root
-password: password

-$ mysql -u root -p (for creating the initial database)

-python manage.py createsuperuser (for access to admin panel)
+    - python manage.py createsuperuser (for admin panel)

-python manage.py runserver

-new
+(Use 'sudo' in case of working on Linux)